-Wages are paid on a bi-weekly basis.
+Salary is paid on a bi-weekly basis.
 All employees will receive their pay either through direct deposit or through a Pay Card.
-The authorization agreement for direct deposit can be submitted on line in the Employee Self Service function of Oracle.
+The authorization agreement for direct deposit can be submitted on line In the Employee Self Service function of Oracle.